Keith Drury (artist): Commissions, awards & exhibitions

-2025: Drury was announced ‘Official Art Partner’ of The Odyssey Trust celebrating the city of Belfast and assisting in raising funds for the Trust’s charity partners.
+2026: Official Art Partner of the Belfast Giants.

 2025: Hummingbird Awards (NI): Shortlisted for Inspirational Role Model for efforts to champion equality, diversity and inclusion.

-2023: UK Government and Northern Ireland Office: In recognition of Drury’s contribution to the Arts, a special invitation was issued to attend a reception hosted by then British Prime Minister, Rishi Sunak, at 10 Downing Street to celebrate the culture of Northern Ireland.
+2023: UK Government and Northern Ireland Office: In recognition of Drury's contribution to the Arts, a special invitation was issued to attend a reception hosted by then British Prime Minister, Rishi Sunak, at 10 Downing Street to celebrate the culture of Northern Ireland.

 2022: Ulster Tatler Awards: Nominated for Arts Personality of the Year.

 2010: Belfast City Council: Winner of an international art competition to interpret the history and heritage of Belfast.
-This mixed media painting is on permanent public display at Belfast City Hall as part of the city’s art collection.
+This mixed media painting is on permanent public display at Belfast City Hall as part of the city's art collection.